Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet2_R_in_Rstudio.md

 ![Edit R Script](images/ws2_edit_Rscript_vim.png)

-5. Look through the rest of the script before saving and exiting vim, to make sure you know what the code is doing and where your output will be saving to.
+5. Look through the rest of the script before saving and exiting vim, to make sure you know what the code is doing and where your output will be saving to (set your path to the `/scratch/Users/<your_username>/day6/results`).

 6. Now use vim to open/edit the `Submit_Rscript.sbatch` file.
 This is the sbatch script we will be using to submit our code to the supercomputer.
 Edit the script by adding your job name, email,